burzumishi/linux-baytrail-flexx10/README.md

 Use Rufus with GPT Partition Table layout and formated with FAT32 to create a USB install disk.

-Copy grubia32.efi in D:\efi\grub\
+Copy "grubia32.efi" in "D:\efi\grub\"

-NOTE: Do not overwrite grubx64.efi or grub.efi!
+NOTE: Do not overwrite "grubx64.efi" or "grub.efi"!

 ### Booting Installation or Live Image